Ipouyall/Omega-Regular-Stoch-Cert/Documents/Instruction.md

    make benchmark
    ```

-This command runs all benchmarks in the `./benchmark` directory.
+This command runs all benchmarks in the `./benchmark` directory that are presented in our paper.
 Results, including the summary table, are saved to `benchmark_results.txt` and printed to the terminal.

+> This command sets 300 seconds (5 minutes) timeout by default for each benchmark.

 ---